-Trips are organised frequently: to the theatre to see texts in performance, workshops and academic lectures to stretch and challenge the learning of all of our students.
+Trips are organised frequently, including to the theatre to see texts in performance, workshops, and academic lectures to stretch and challenge the learning of all of our students.
 All these trips promote a more ‘holistic’ approach to the learning experience of the subject.
 The Department is fully supportive of, and involved with the library, timetabling lessons in there and participating in its author visits.
 On average, 97% of girls achieve 7-9 in their GCSE examinations which is considerably higher than the national average.

 The emphasis in Lower School is to provide the girls with opportunities to acquire the writing, reading and communication skills that will be needed to underpin the work that they will encounter at GCSE.
 Pupils are encouraged to develop their thinking skills, through use of the school’s Thinking Skills programme.
 At Key Stage 3, girls are exposed to the best of literature – old and new.